 A particular hazard of long-term use of Nexium is an increased risk of hip fractures in women with a history of smoking.
 A study published in the British Medical Journal found an associated risk with chronic use of PPIs.

-For assistance with your Nexium case, click here to find Nexium attorneys near you or find attorneys in a different state.
+For assistance with your Nexium case, click here to find Nexium lawyers near you or find lawyers in a different state.